 Scientists and public health officials are dedicated to understanding and monitoring diseases and the vaccines being used to prevent them.
 As a result, the immunization schedule is updated regularly.
 For this reason, it is a good habit to check with your healthcare provider at every visit about whether you or your family members should get any vaccines.

 If doses of vaccine need to be delayed or are missed, the catch-up schedule gives healthcare providers the information necessary to safely get a child up to date.
-Vaccines may have been missed due to vaccine shortages, new or revised vaccine recommendations, or changes in health status that no longer make previous contraindications or precautions necessary.
-A good habit to develop is to check with your healthcare provider during every visit whether any vaccines can be given.
+Vaccines may have been missed due to vaccine shortages, new or revised vaccine recommendations, missed visits (such as during the COVID-19 pandemic), or changes in health status that no longer make previous contraindications or precautions necessary.
+A good habit to develop is to check with your healthcare provider during every visit whether any vaccines are necessary and can be given.

 Q. My infant received vaccines at his 4-month check-up.
 He is scheduled to receive more vaccines at his 6-month check-up, but it is scheduled for only seven weeks from his last visit.
 Is this safe?

 A. Vaccines on the schedule are recommended to be given two months apart; however, all vaccines also have what are known as “minimum intervals.”
 These are the required amounts of time that must pass between doses of vaccine.
-They are determined when the vaccine is developed by studying the immune response to each dose to make sure that the response from a previous dose won’t interfere with the response to the next dose.
+Minimum intervals between doses of vaccines are determined when the vaccine is developed by studying the immune response to each dose to make sure that the response from a previous dose won’t interfere with the response to the next dose.
 For the vaccines typically given at 4 and 6 months of age, the minimum amount of time required is four weeks, so your son’s appointment will meet this standard.

 Are you unsure about which vaccines are required for your child to enter school?
 Are you going to be moving to a new state and need to check on vaccine requirements?
 The Immunization Action Coalition (IAC) has gathered all of this information into one place for you.

 Some parents are confused about whether their children need vaccines.
-They may have heard, incorrectly, that vaccines cause autism or other chronic conditions or that the vaccines were made using aborted-fetal tissue, or they may feel that vaccines are not necessary because they haven't seen anyone they know affected by the diseases that vaccines prevent.
+They may have heard, incorrectly, that vaccines cause autism or other chronic conditions.
+Maybe they are concerned that the vaccines were made using aborted-fetal tissue, or they may feel that vaccines are not necessary because they haven't seen anyone they know affected by the diseases that vaccines prevent.

 In most states, vaccines are required for entry into school or childcare centers.
 However, there are cases in which a child may be able to go to school without having a particular vaccine.
 In these cases, the parent must exercise an "exemption," which is a legal option to forego a vaccine.

-Different states have different laws regarding exemptions (see "School Entry Requirements" above).
-There are three kinds of exemptions:
+Different states have different laws regarding exemptions.
+Three kinds of exemptions are available:

-These are allowed when a child has a medical condition or allergy that may make receiving the vaccine dangerous.
+Medical exemptions are allowed when a child has a medical condition or allergy that may make receiving the vaccine dangerous.
 All 50 states allow medical exemptions.
-For school entry purposes, these exemptions require a physician's note supporting the medical necessity of the exemption.
+For school entry purposes, these exemptions typically require a physician's note supporting the medical necessity of the exemption.

-These are allowed when immunizations are not in agreement with the parents' religious beliefs.
-Forty-one of the 50 states allow these exemptions.
+Religious exemptions are allowed when immunizations are not in agreement with the parents' religious beliefs.
+Forty-three of the 50 states allow these exemptions.

-These are allowed when non-religious, but strongly held beliefs, prevent a parent from allowing their child to be immunized.
-Twenty states allow these exemptions.
+Philosophical exemptions are allowed when non-religious, but strongly held beliefs, prevent a parent from allowing their child to be immunized.
+Eighteen states allow some type of philosophical exemption.

 Because vaccines are considered medically necessary (except in the medical cases mentioned above), they are considered to be "best-care" practices.
 Therefore, if parents choose not to immunize their children, doctors will often have them sign a statement that they have discussed the risks and benefits of the vaccines and they understand that they are taking a risk in refusing vaccines for their children.

 Many people incorrectly assume that a choice not to get a vaccine is a risk-free choice.
 But it isn't.
 The choice not to get a vaccine is a choice to risk the disease that the vaccine prevents.
-Studies have shown that unimmunized children are more likely to get vaccine-preventable diseases if there is an outbreak than those who have been immunized.
-Unimmunized children will be barred from school during an outbreak to protect them from the disease.
+Studies have shown that unimmunized children are more likely to get vaccine-preventable diseases if there is an outbreak, compared with those who have been immunized.
+Unimmunized children may also be barred from school during an outbreak to protect them from the disease.

 Here are some things to consider before making a decision not to immunize your child:

-There are four ways that others in the community may be harmed by a parent's decision not to immunize their child:
+People in the community may be harmed by a parent's decision not to immunize their child in four ways:

 "What Vaccines Might My Child Need Before Starting School?"